Why am I seeing an "Error: No private key. Cannot decrypt pending shares" message?

 Step #5: Contact LastPass Customer Care

-- Once all of the actions above that apply to you have been performed, please contact LastPass Customer Care (click Contact Support in the bottom-right corner of this article) to assist with deleting and recreating your Sharing Key.
+- Once all of the actions above that apply to you have been performed, please contact LastPass Customer Care (click Contact Support at the bottom of this article) to assist with deleting and recreating your Sharing Key.
 Please be sure to include the email address of the user you are trying to share with (if applicable).

 Step #6: Share items again